The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Customization options in the email form builder are limited unless you are familiar with CSS.

-I haven’t tested the ActiveCampaign customer support response, but I saw the articles and videos uploaded in the ActiveCampaign knowledge base section.
-They feel outdated as the user interface, dashboard seem unfamiliar with the current live version.
+I havenโt tested the ActiveCampaign customer support response, but I have reviewed the articles and videos uploaded to the ActiveCampaign knowledge base section.
+They feel outdated as the user interface and dashboard seem unfamiliar with the current live version.

 Pros & Cons: